hosseinseilani/sources.list/README.md

 That's it!
 Your changes should now be saved to the sources.list file.

-# Modyfiying sources.list with vim.
+# Modyfiying sources.list with geany editor.
 To edit the sources.list file with Geany, you can follow these steps:
 1. Install geany from default package manager:
 2. Ubuntu or Debian-based distributions: